reprojection-calibration/reprojection/README.md

 This is an application for target-based intrinsic camera calibration and extrinsic camera-imu calibration.
 It is automatically compatible with ROS1 and ROS2 and is completely dockerized.

+> [!WARNING]
+> The Aprilgrid3 has been updated to version two!
+Please find the new target files [here](media/targets).
+The previous
+> Aprilgrid3 version one is no longer compatible.

 ## Build

 Pull the git-lfs manged files - this includes a test database which is required by the dashboard unit tests.